Monterreal

 Free Mexico Travel Guide and Travel Information

 The Sierra Madre mountains along the Monterrey-Saltillo highway are very spectacular.
-The one side is fertile, apple-growing valleys, but on the other side is a remote thick alpine area with towering pine trees.
+On the one side are fertile, apple-growing valleys, but on the other side is a remote thick alpine area with towering pine trees.

 Climate & Weather